maxdotio/mighty-batch/README.md

 Currently in proof-of-concept stage to work with https://github.com/maxdotio/ecfr-prepare

-See the blog post for more information:
+See this blog post for more information: https://max.io/blog/encoding-the-federal-register.html

 # Installation